surf-visualization/blospray/readme.md

 to make it easy to use OSPRay's high-quality volume rendering of scientific data in a Blender scene.
 Blender's own volume rendering support is geared towards the built-in smoke and fire simulations and isn't really a good fit for scientific datasets.
-Plus it is very hard to get generic volume data into Blender.
+Plus it is very hard to get generic volume data (e.g. with multiple components per cell) into Blender.

 Apart from volumes, plugins can be used for other types of scene content as well, like polygonal geometry or OSPRay's builtin geometry types like spheres and streamlines.
-Basically anything scene element that can be created with the OSPRay API.
+Basically any scene element that can be created with the OSPRay API can potentially be used during rendering through plugins.

 The plugin system is especially useful when working with large scientific datasets for which it is infeasible or unattractive to load into Blender.
 Instead, one